getsentry/rfcs/text/0001-workflow.md

 # Workflow

 1. Create a new RFC document as a copy of `0000-template.md`.
 Name it `XXXX-short-description.md` and commit it directly to the `main` branch.
 Anyone can do this at any time.
+Publishing a new doc to `main` is the "request" in RFC.
-1. Modify your RFC directly on `main` or through PRs as you see fit, except that ...
+1. Modify your RFC directly on `main` until other people care about it, then switch to PRs.
+PRs (or Issues, etc.) are the "comments" in RFC.
-1. For non-informational RFCs, updating the RFC status to `approved` must happen in a PR, with relevant parties signing off.
+1. For non-informational RFCs, updating the RFC status to `approved` _must_ happen in a PR, with relevant parties signing off.

 If you are writing a DACI style RFC, read "Instructions for running this Play" (10 mins) from [Atlassian's Playbook](https://www.atlassian.com/team-playbook/plays/daci).
 Mention informed and contributors in the RFC and have approver sign off on the `approved` PR.